Shutdown: Obama would sign short-term debt rise

 But Mr Carney reiterated the White House would not accept a debt ceiling rise with conditions attached, saying the right thing to do was to "remove that gun from the table".

-And the White House spokesman said there was still "no acceptable reason to keep the government shut down".'Not enough'
+And the White House spokesman said there was still "no acceptable reason to keep the government shut down".

 The partial government shutdown, which has sent home hundreds of thousands of government workers on unpaid leave, began on 1 October after Republicans refused to pass a new budget unless Mr Obama and the Democrats agreed to delay Mr Obama's signature healthcare reform law of 2010 or eliminate its funding.